Arnold-n/P1P2MQTT/README.md

 # Monitor data on your Mitsubishi X-Y Line protocol

+This branch for the Mitsubishi Heavy Industries (MHI) X-Y line protocol is a spin-off of the P1P2Serial project.
+Raw data can be monitored on the X-Y interface, which is HBS compatible.

+The software implements the conversion from 3-byte to 1-byte as described [here](https://community.openhab.org/t/mitsubishi-heavy-x-y-line-protocol/82898/8), many thanks to HamdiOlgun for reverse engineering the data encoding and checksum.

+In this stage, the interface only monitors raw bus traffic.
+Interpretation can be added when the protocol is further reverse-engineered, and monitored info can then easily be output over MQTT and integrated in Home Assistant.

 ## Warning

 This software comes without warranty.
 Any use is entirely at your own risk (CC BY-NC-ND 4.0 Section 5 applies, for earlier versions GPL sections 11 and 12 apply).